 How Can I Interpret a Indices Chart

-The following are the various things that a trader will need to learn about stock charts.
+The following are various aspects that a trader must learn regarding stock charts.

 Types of Charts